yuki-kimoto/gitprep/README.md

     git --version

-## A. Installation when you run GitPrep as CGI script
+## A. Installation when you run GitPrep as embdded web server

+GitPrep has its own web server, so you can start using the application very easily.
+In this way, performance is much better than CGI.

+### Create gitprep user

+Create a **gitprep** user.
+This is not necessary, but recommended:

+    useradd gitprep
+    su - gitprep
+    cd ~

 Download tar.gz archive, expand it and change directory: